-Participants will learn a number of tools that help them generate ideas for solving real problems, help them respond constructively to the challenges they face, and develop a flexible and dynamic approach to problem solving.
+Participants will learn a number of tools that help them generate ideas for solving real problems, respond constructively to the challenges they face, solve their problems and develop a flexible and dynamic approach to problem solving.

 Absolutely everyone faces problems and challenges in the course of research and, arguably, recovering and resolving those is the whole point of research, as well as career or personal development.
 This workshop introduces people to a number of tools that help them generate ideas for solving real problems.

 By the end of this workshop participants will have: